AntidoteDB/antidote/docs/pages/mydoc/crdts.md

 ### Counter

 The counter datatype only allows incrementing and decrementing the value.
-Reading the value returns the aggregated value from all operations.
+Reading the value returns the aggregated value from all received operations.

 #### Operations